Gainesville Speeding Accident Lawyer

 Many different parties can be partially at fault for accidents even if the first harmful action was a speeding driver.
 Allen Law Firm, P.A., is familiar with the factors affecting accident liability.
 Any person, agency, entity, or business that contributed to the crash can be liable for your injuries.

-Common Speeding Accident Injuries
+Common Speeding Accident Injuries in Florida

 The Florida Department of Highway Safety and Motor Vehicles categorizes injuries as either (1) incapacitating or (2) non-incapacitating for statistical purposes.
 Injuries in either category can be compensable through the at-fault party’s insurance.